ASKurz/blogdown5/content/blog/2023-02-06-boost-your-power-with-baseline-covariates/index.md

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-6-1.png" width="576" />

-At a basic level, our primary research question is: Which group is better for weight loss?
-As we move along in this blog series, we’ll find ways to refine that question.
+At a basic level, our primary research question is: *Which group is better for weight loss?* As we move along in this blog series, we’ll find ways to rephrase that question using terms from the contemporary causal inference paradigm.
 In the meantime, here are the basic descriptive statistics.

 ``` r
 horan1971 %>%